jgerstmayr/EXUDYN/docs/RST/items/ObjectConnectorCoordinateVector.rst

 ObjectConnectorCoordinateVector
 ===============================

 A constraint which constrains the coordinate vectors of two markers Marker[Node|Object|Body]Coordinates attached to nodes or bodies.
-The marker uses the objects LTG-lists to build the according coordinate mappings.
+The marker uses the objects \ :ref:`LTG <LTG>`\ -lists to build the according coordinate mappings.

 \ **Additional information for ObjectConnectorCoordinateVector**\ :